 The LMF initiates the procedure by sending a POSITIONING INFORMATION REQUEST message to the NG-RAN node.

 If the Requested SRS Transmission Characteristics IE is included in the POSITIONING INFORMATION REQUEST message, the NG-RAN node may take this information into account when configuring SRS transmissions for the UE, and it shall include the SRS Configuration IE and the SFN Initialisation Time IE in the POSITIONING INFORMATION RESPONSE message.

+If the UE Tx TEG Association IE is included in the POSITIONING INFORMATION RESPONSE message, the LMF shall, if supported, consider it as the UE TEG association for the SRS resources.

 If the Spatial Relation Information per SRS Resource IE and the Periodicity List IE are both included in the Requested SRS Transmission Characteristics IE, the NG-RAN node shall consider that the Spatial Relation per SRS Resource Item IE and the Periodicity List Item IE have one-to-one mapping relation.